jbcodeforce/python-code/README.md

 There are two ways to do isolation: docker or virtual env, and in fact it is recommended to combine both:

 ### Use docker image

-The Dockerfile in the current project define a nice image for running python 3.7 with Flask, and virtual environment.
+The Dockerfile in the current project define an image for running python 3.7 with Flask, and virtual environment.

-` docker run -e DISPLAY=192.168.1.89:0 --name jbcodeforcepython -v $(pwd):/home/jbcodefoce/work -it --rm -p 5000:5000 jbcodeforce/python3.7 /bin/bash `
+` docker run -e DISPLAY=192.168.1.89:0 --name jbcodeforcepython -v $(pwd):/home/jbcodeforce/work -it --rm -p 5000:5000 jbcodeforce/python3.7 /bin/bash `

-### Virtual env.
+### Virtual env

 **virtualenv** is a tool for isolating your application in what is called a virtual environment.
 A virtual environment is a directory that contains the software on which your application depends.
 A virtual environment also changes your environment variables to keep your development environment contained.
 Instead of downloading packages, like Flask, to your system-wide — or user-wide — package directories, we can download them to an isolated directory used only for our current application.

 You could install virtualenv with `pip install virtualenv`virtualenv -p /Library/Frameworks/Python.framework/Versions/3.4/bin/python3.4 .venv